-From Livingstone, Zambia, I visited the Mosi-Oa-Tunya / Victoria Falls UNESCO World Heritage Site
+From Livingstone, Zambia, I visited the Mosi-Oa-Tunya / Victoria Falls, the largest waterfall in the world, and UNESCO World Heritage Site.

 I complete the Victoria Falls Double – Zim Zam Wet n Dry.